7 Mistakes We Make With Postpartum Anxiety

 • You want to take Adaptogens + Nervines + Amino Acids to heal anxiety.

-• As a momma of twins, my sleep was disrupted for years.
+• As a mom of twins, my sleep was disrupted for years.

-• I would get anxious to go asleep.. knowing I would be woken up hours later.
+• I would get anxious to go to sleep.. knowing I would be woken up hours later.

 • When this happens, it affects your heart rate, increases blood sugar, and puts you at risk for anxiety, intrusive thoughts, and depression

-• Asking for helping and addressing your child’s sleep can help.
+• Asking for help and addressing your child’s sleep issues can be beneficial.

 Conclusion